2nd March 2014

 22nd January 2007

-Partitioning does give you what appear to be multiple drives from just the one and that is very useful when you only have a single hard drive in your PC.
-This was very much the case in my early computing days when catastrophic Windows 9x crashes (some self-inflicted…) often resulted in the pain of a complete re-installation of everything that had been on there.
-The independence offered by partitions certainly offered me peace of mind back then but 100MB Iomega Zip disks were a very useful defence in depth.
+Partitioning does give you what appear to be multiple drives from just the one, and that is very useful when you only have a single hard drive in your PC.
+This was very much the case in my early computing days, when catastrophic Windows 9x crashes (some self-inflicted…) often resulted in the pain of a complete re-installation of everything that had been on there.
+The independence offered by partitions certainly offered me peace of mind back then, yet 100MB Iomega Zip disks were a very useful defence in depth.

 For more flexible and non-destructive partitioning, Powerquest’s Partition Magic became the tool of choice, though I did have a dalliance with a package called Partition It before taking the plunge.
 Partition Magic is now in the Symantec stable and not a lot seems to be heard of it.
-Version 7, the last from Powerquest before its takeover, has been my staple but 983 errors have been thrown by the application at times and one partitioning operation went awry, forcing me to depend on my backups.
-Version 8 still throws 983 errors so I started to look beyond Partition Magic altogether.
+While version 7, the last from Powerquest before its takeover, has been my staple, 983 errors have been thrown by the application at times and one partitioning operation went awry, forcing me to depend on my backups.
+Since version 8 still throws 983 errors, I started to look beyond Partition Magic altogether.
 In my search, I happened on version 10 of Acronis Disk Director Suite.
 It got a strong recommendation from reviewer Davey Winder in PC Pro magazine (backup software True Image 10 from the same company also got a thumbs up from a different PC Pro reviewer) which gave some reassurance and I have to say that I agree.
-An operation refused by Partition Magic was completed successfully and safely so I know where my vote goes.
+An operation refused by Partition Magic was completed successfully and safely, so I know where my vote goes.